dwyl/start-here/mission.md

 According to recent data, only 13% of employees (Worldwide) are engaged at work.
 A whopping **87%** are **_disengaged_**.
+People who are disengaged are _definitely_ not being _effective_ with their time or laser focussed on any mission.

 > [![employee-engagement](https://user-images.githubusercontent.com/194400/52519733-2457f880-2c58-11e9-8f4d-32f4328ccab1.png)](https://youtu.be/ydKcaIE6O1k)